Growth. Empowerment. Connection. Diversity.

 What does VINEX trade?

 Buyers are also able to promote their purchase requirements and receive offers for supply from growers.
-Pre-Harvest Contracts for grapes close 31 August in the Northern Hemisphere and 28 February in the Southern Hemisphere.
-Buy/Sell Listings for grapes are entered and displayed within the Bulk Exchange.
-Read more here on Pre-Harvest Trade Method
+Buy/Sell Listings for grapes are entered and displayed within the Grape Exchange.
+Read more on the Grape Ex here

 Wines in a bulk format, either unfinished or finished are traded through the exchange.
 Trades on average are more than 200,000 litres, and range from 500 litres of luxury (A) wines to 5 million litres of commercial (D) wines.
 In addition to wine, VINEX also trades wine must, juice concentrate, grape spirit and brandy.